 Photo credits: Pinterest

-You can find some parts you'll need to build your own Seiko Samurai mod in this collection.
+Find some parts you'll need to build your own Seiko Explorer mod in this collection.

 The Rolex Explorer is an elegantly simple watch with three hands, easy-to-read numbers, and a compact watch case.
 After being unchanged for around six decades, suffice it to say, it is a timeless horological classic.
 Its name is so because it was the watch of choice for many explorers ascending Everest and remains a popular choice for both adventure seekers and leisure lovers.
 However, a Rolex, as we all know, will set us back a thousand dollars or more.
 So it's pretty amazing how you can get that timeless Rolex look and build for less with Seiko and the art of watch modification!